checkCircle

 However, it’s important to remember that HMRC has a data sharing program in place with major exchanges—meaning that tax authorities can access KYC (Know Your Customer) information and crypto transaction data.

-In January 2022, Coinbase sent an email to clients who had £3,000 or more in their account that their account information would be shared with HMRC.
+Recently, Coinbase sent an email to clients who had £5,000 of fiat inflows or more in their account.
+The email said that transaction details would be shared with HMRC.

 It’s likely that other exchanges operating in the United Kingdom share customer information with tax authorities upon request.